rust-lang/rust/text/0000-c-str-deref.md

 The type `std::ffi::CString` is used to prepare string data for passing as null-terminated strings to FFI functions.
 This type dereferences to a DST, `[libc::c_char]`.
-The DST, however, is a poor choice for representing borrowed C string data, since:
+The slice type, however, is a poor choice for representing borrowed C string data, since:

-1. The slice does not enforce the C string invariant at compile time.
+1. A slice does not express the C string invariant at compile time.
-   Safe interfaces wrapping FFI functions cannot take slice references as is without dynamic checks (when null-terminated slices are expected) or building a temporary `CString` internally (in this case plain Rust slices must be passed with no interior NULs). `CString`, for its part, is an owning container and is not convenient for passing by reference.
-A string literal, for example, would require a `CString` constructed from it at runtime to pass into a function expecting `&CString`.
+   Safe interfaces wrapping FFI functions cannot take slice references as is without dynamic checks (when null-terminated slices are expected) or building a temporary `CString` internally (in this case plain Rust slices must be passed with no interior NULs).
-2. The primary consumers of the borrowed pointers, FFI functions, do not care about the 'sized' aspect of the DST.
-The borrowed reference is therefore needlessly 'fat' for its primary purpose.
+2. An allocated `CString` buffer is not the only desired source for borrowed C string data.
+Specifically, it should be possible to interpret a raw pointer, unsafely and at zero overhead, as a reference to a null-terminated string, so that the reference can then be used safely.
+   However, in order to construct a slice (or a dynamically sized newtype wrapping a slice), its length has to be determined, which is unnecessary for the consuming FFI function that will only receive a thin pointer.
+   Another likely data source are string and byte string literals: provided that a static string is null-terminated, there should be a way to pass it to FFI functions without an intermediate allocation in `CString`.

 As a pattern of owned/borrowed type pairs has been established thoughout other modules (see e.g.